- US Online Poker

 This is a developing story — last updated May 21.

-Around the country, the vast majority of land-based casinos remain closed due to COVID-19.
+Around the country, the vast majority of land-based casinos shut down in mid-March due to COVID-19.
 While the reopening process began in some states earlier this month, only around two dozen casinos had restarted operations by the middle of last week.

 That number more than tripled over the weekend and pushed into the triple-digits on Tuesday.
 A further 37 opened on Wednesday.